XDA Portal Search Results

 With users becoming more and more comfortable with the Iconia A500 root and bootloader unlocking processes, it was only a matter of time before development hit a new level and things really started taking off.
 This is now the case with the Acer Iconia A500, which recently received ICS and a bootloader unlock.
 And today, this comes in the form of a patched ICS bootloader and support for dual booting.

 While the official ClockworkMod recovery is still arguably the most popular recovery for the largest number of Android devices, its wide release nature prevents official releases from being as easily adaptable as other recoveries when new development happens on many devices.
 As such, it’s up to the developers working on that device to get things rolling with custom recoveries when the old ones are incompatible.
 As has been the case with many devices being upgraded to Android 4.0 Ice Cream Sandwich, the Gingerbread custom recoveries occasionally cease to work for one reason or another.
-However, as time passes, those little . . .
+However, as time passes, those little problems get fixed and for owners of the Acer Iconia A500, you now have custom . . .
 READ ON »

 With tablets getting bad raps for bad GPS reception, it’s no surprise that developers and users alike are trying to find ways to fix them.
 For some, it requires hardware support, as many Asus Transformer Prime users have been getting USB dongles to help boost their GPS signals to acceptable levels.
 Thankfully, though, some tablet GPS problems are software related, and can actually be fixed without taking up any ports or a struggle from the manufacturer.
 This is the case for the Acer Iconia A500.

 XDA Senior Member waydownsouth has done a little searching, and has found a way to patch the A500 boot.img to fix the GPS problem for A500 users once and for all.
 The patch is in an easily flashable update.zip fil. . .
 READ ON »